cloudflare/cloudflare-docs/products/workers/src/content/runtime-apis/web-standards.md

 Cloudflare Workers uses the V8 JavaScript engine from Google Chrome.
 The Workers runtime is updated at least once a week, to at least the version that is currently used by Chrome's stable release.
 This means you can safely use the latest JavaScript features, with no need for transpilers.

-All of the [standard built-in objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference) supported by the current Google Chrome stable release are supported, with a few notable exceptions:
+All the [standard built-in objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference) supported by the current Google Chrome stable release are supported, with a few notable exceptions:

 - `eval()` is not allowed for security reasons.
 - `new Function` is not allowed for security reasons.